AerWyn81/HeadBlocks/docs/config/config.md

     randomizeCommands: false
 ```

-It is possible to set up reward levels.
-When the player reaches the level, that will send a message containing several
+You can configure milestone rewards that trigger when a player reaches a specific head count.
-lines and execute a list of commands.
+When triggered, the plugin will send multi-line messages and execute a list of commands.
-You can also define a number of slots required to execute the command with `slotsRequired`,
+You can also specify `slotsRequired` to ensure the player has enough inventory space,
-and you can randomize the commands executed.
+and enable `randomizeCommands` to execute commands in random order.

-?> Hex colors, placeholders and centering (use: {center}) are supported
+?> Hex colors, placeholders, and text centering (use: {center}) are supported.

-!> It is not yet possible to trigger a level with rewards if the player has already passed it (by doing the
+!> Note: Milestone rewards cannot be triggered retroactively if a player has already passed the threshold (for example,
-configuration later for example).
-Make sure that you don't have to add levels afterwards or they won't be triggered.
+if you add a new milestone later).
+Plan your milestones before players progress too far.

 ## Headclick

-_The following configuration is divided into several parts.
-This is the biggest one and it is the one that allows to
+_The following configuration section is the largest and allows you to customize all interactions when a player clicks on
-customize the interactions when a player clicks on the head_
+a head._

 #### Headclick - Message